 The Croyland Chronicle, written in the spring of 1486, confirms these rumours:-

-Robert Ricart, Recorder of Bristol made an entry in his 'Kalendar' for the year ending September, 1483:-
+Robert Ricart, Recorder of Bristol made an entry in his 'Calendar for the year ending September 1483:-

 'In this year the two sons of King Edward were put to silence in the Tower of London.'

-Dispute has raged ever since with regard to the fate of Edward V and his brother.
+The dispute has raged ever since concerning the fate of Edward V and his brother Richard.
 The traditionalists believe that they were killed on their uncle Richard's orders.
 While the revisionists argue that Richard was cast into the role of villain by Tudor propaganda and that his successor, Henry VII, or Buckingham, had equal cause to remove the two boys, as they stood as much in their path to the throne as they did in Richard's.The Duke of Buckingham also stood in the line of succession, he was descended from Thomas of Woodstock, Duke of Gloucester, the youngest son of Edward III.

 Much evidence to support both claims has been raised.
 At a distance of more than five hundred years it is impossible to state with certainty who was responsible for ordering the murder of Edward V and his young brother, all that can be said with certainty is that rumour was rife at this time that they had been done away with and that they were never seen alive again.

 The Tudor humanist scholar, Sir Thomas More, writing forty years later, provides an early account of the young Prince's fate.
 More himself was five at the time of Bosworth, he had, however, access to many people who were alive at the time and who participated in public affairs during Richard's reign.
 Although, admittedly, some of these and particularly Dr Morton would have been partisan.